WE ARE CREATIVE

 WE ARE DIVERSE

-Our staff and board comes from all different backgrounds and brings different experiences to the chapter.
+Our staff and board come from all different backgrounds and bring different experiences to the chapter.
 Many of us are directly affected by bleeding disorders, so we understand what managing a bleeding disorder is truly like.

-Bleeding Disorders of the Heartland serves the best community in Iowa!
+Bleeding Disorders of the Heartland serves the best community members!
 With your help we will continue to strive to meet expectations.

 Mission Statement: